Mood Disorders in Teens

 health condition, a mental health provider may diagnose a mood disorder.
 This is based

-talk with teachers and caregivers.
+with teachers and caregivers.

 How are mood disorders treated in a teen?

 Treatment will depend on your teen’s symptoms, age, and general health.
 It will also

 Mood disorders can often be treated.
 Treatment may include 1 or more of these:

 Medicines.
 These can be very helpful, especially when combined with talk therapy.

 Talk therapy (psychotherapy).
 This treatment helps teens change their distorted views of themselves and the environment